basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 > A man may fish with a worm that has fed on a king and then eat of the fish that was caught by the worm.

 In essence, how a comman man can eat the king.

+## Act 5, Scene 1

+This is a very interesting and tense scene.
+The different subplots have developed to a climax and are yearning to be resolved.
+Perhaps the most dramatic is Laertes' hatred towards Hamlet for the death of Polonius and his sister.
+He fearlessly proclaims, "The devil take thy soul!".
+The first half of the scene has many interesting monologues by Hamlet emphasising on the transitory nature of life and privileges.
+For example:

+> **Hamlet** To what base uses we may return, Horatio!
+Why may not imagination trace the noble dust of Alexander, till he find it stopping a bing-hole?

+> **Hamlet** To what degraded use we may return, Horatio!
+Why may not thoughts trace the ash of Alexander from its grave to stopping the bottle of liquor (that is, become a cork)?

+The ash is washed into the soil, that soil is used to make loam and eventually corks which sit on top of liquor bottles.
+To think so critically and speak so liberally does require a confident and thoughtful mind.
+This part is littered by Hamlet justifying the meaninglessness of property, fame and worldly possessions for after all, everyone has to inevitably return to the same dirt.

+Laertes is a figure in himself to be reckoned with.
+I have only been quoting Hamlet so for a change,

+> **Laertes** Now pile your dust upon the quick and dead
+Till of this flat a mountain you have made
+To o'ertop old Pelion or the skyish head
+Of blue Olympus.

+Laertes, Polonius' son, is overcome with extreme grief at his sister's death (probably a suicide as may be inferred from the discussion on her method and ceremony of burial).
+The Olympians were said to live on Mount Olympus, the highest mountain unreachable by mortals.
+Often, the giants tried to reach and overthrow it by stacking mountains on top of others.
+Pelion was one such mountain stacked on Mount Ossa.
+This is quite a striking manner of expressing sadness and hints at the learned, chivalric nature of Laertes.

 ## Thoughtful dialogues

-> **Hamlet** ...For there is nothing either good or bad but thinking makes it so.
+1. > **Hamlet** ...For there is nothing either good or bad but thinking makes it so.

-> **Player King** (to Player Queen) What to ourselves in passion we propose,
+2. > **Player King** (to Player Queen) What to ourselves in passion we propose,
 The passion ending, doth the purpose lose.
+**Player King** (to Player Queen) What we claim/propose in moments of ecstasy/passion, Loses its potency when that moment of passion recedes.

-> **Player King**  This world is not for aye, nor ’tis not strange
+3. > **Player King**  This world is not for aye, nor ’tis not strange
 That even our loves should with our fortunes change,
 For ’tis a question left us yet to prove,
 Whether love lead fortune, or else fortune love.

-> **Player King**  This world/the condition that prevails is not forever and it is not strange
+**Player King**  This world/the condition that prevails is not forever and it is not strange
 If we change our lovers with our fortunes,
 For it is a question still unproven,
 Whether love guides fortune, or fortune leads love.

 In essence asking: Is love a morality or an economic convenience?

+4. > **Ophelia** ...we know what we are, but know not what we may be.

+5. > **Hamlet** ...The hand of little employment hath the daintier sense.
+**Hamlet** ...Those who work little and know little about hardship (the aristocracy) have much delicate feelings/interpretations of life.

+## How relevant is Hamlet today?

+And a more practical question, should you read Hamlet today?
+Yes, by all means.
+The hype and reverance that enshrouds Hamlet is justified.
+Being one of the most significant plays by argubly the greatest playwright in English literature, it justifies its position with its brilliance.
+The language, the symbolism, the metaphors, analogies are potent, coherent and dramatic.

+Hamlet, the prince, who we started out to understand, is without doubt a prominent and poignant Shakespearean prince.
+He is learned and thoughtful.
+Analytical, witty and cunning, he understands diplomacy and social interactions well.
+But to clarify, I think Hamlet is flawed too.
+He did hesitate and waver when he could have easily revenged his father's death.
+He was in a constant conflict with his conscience and the people without.
+His brilliance shines in handling them well, both within and without but he lost sight of his objective and became something else.
+He couldn't confess his love for Ophelia when she was alive and only naively did so at her funeral.
+He is a hero and an antihero at the same time.